All Actions

 The Yamim Project

-This year, in anticipation of the “Yamim” in a post October 7th world, the M² team commissioned designer Eli Kaplan Wildmann to create evocative artwork which can be used as a facilitation tool to engage learners in the experiences and feelings they have encountered during the past months.
-We invite you to use these postcards / posters also as a way to engage with the questions of memory and independence in a situation where we still have over 130 people being held captive in Gaza.
+This year, in anticipation of Yom HaZikaron and Yom HaAtzmaut in a post October 7th world, the M² team commissioned designer Eli Kaplan Wildmann to create evocative artwork which can be used as a facilitation tool to engage learners in the experiences and feelings they have encountered during the past months.
+Unfortunately, we are now nearing the one year anniversary of October 7th, and these questions are still very much present.
+We invite you to use these postcards / posters also as a way to engage with the questions of memory and independence in a situation where we still have over 101 people being held captive in Gaza.

 AdultsAll agesChildrenMiddle SchoolTeensYoung adults